alyssoncs/SemanticServer/docs/api/api.md

 ### **PUT**  `/mhubs/{id}`
 #### Update an existing mhub
 This operation update an existing mhub with id equals `{id}`.
 The new values should be expressed in the JSON format.
 **Note that all mhub fields are required**.
-If everymhub goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).
+If everything goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/api` **`/mhubs/{id}`**
  * HTTP Method: **PUT**